-- Canticle Houses located at 814/820 Eighth Street are equipped with hardwired smoke detectors systems and fire-alarm pull stations with a local alarm.
-These systems are in compliance with City of La Crosse fire codes. - Bonaventure Hall and Marian Hall, McDonald Terrace, Rose Terrace, and Treacy House, are also equipped with a battery backup that will operate life safety systems including all fire safety equipment, sprinkler systems, hallway lighting, emergency lighting and lighting in all emergency exit stairwells. - Resident Assistants also have Viterbo University Emergency Response Plan posted in their actual rooms.
-The plan includes information on fire safety and what appropriate action to take during a fire alarm or actual fire.
+Canticle Houses located at 814/820 Eighth Street are equipped with hardwired smoke detector systems and fire-alarm pull stations with a local alarm.
+These systems are in compliance with City of La Crosse fire codes.
+Bonaventure Hall and Marian Hall, McDonald Terrace, Rose Terrace and Treacy House, are also equipped with a battery backup that will operate life safety systems including all fire safety equipment, sprinkler systems, hallway lighting, emergency lighting and lighting in all emergency exit stairwells.